google/closure-templates/documentation/reference/calls.md

   {/call}
 {/template}
 ```

-Note that there is no "." dot in the call, since the imported template symbol is
-not relative to the current namespace.

 In case of naming collisions, or if the imported template name is unclear from a
 readability perspective (e.g. "content"), you can alias the imported template: